 It’s something we’ve all thought about.
 The high is great today, but do I have to be worried about tomorrow?
 How long does weed stay in your system?
 The total amount of time that weed stays in your system depends on the conditions of the user and how frequently they smoke marijuana.
 As you continue to consume cannabis, the THC accumulates in the body.
 The more cannabis you consume, the longer it will take for the THC to clear out of your system.
 How quickly you personally metabolize THC as an individual will also affect how long the chemical stays in your system.
 There are several other important factors involved, too, such as how you are being tested.
 Given all of these variables, here is information to gauge how long cannabis stays in your system:

 THC in urine

-As a guide, if you´re a heavy smoker, chances are THC will remain in your urine for up to a month after stopping.
-This is also the most likely way you’ll be tested for weed in your system.
+As a general guide, if you’re a regular consumer of marijuana, the chances are THC will remain in your urine for even up to a month after stopping.
+That’s why it’s good to stay frosty, on your toes, since this is also the most likely and frequent way you’ll be tested for weed in your system.

 THC in saliva

 If you are going to be tested by your saliva, you might wonder how long does weed stay in your system.
 Here’s some good news for you.
 Generally speaking, THC lasts the shortest time in the saliva.
 This is the testing method most often used by road police officers in checking for drugged drivers under the influence.
 THC metabolites will show up in your saliva about 1 hour after smoking marijuana and can remain testing positive in saliva for up to 24 hours after even a single smoking session.
 In the case of regular consumers, this number can reach up to 72 hours after smoking.